UC Business School academic awarded the UC Research Medal

-The 2014 recipient is Professor C. Michael Hall, a leading international sustainability and tourism researcher.
+The 2014 recipient of the UC Research Medal is Professor C. Michael Hall, a leading international sustainability and tourism researcher.

 Professor Hall is highly regarded and admired by key figures in his area of study.
 His research in spatially-integrated tourism management, environmental change and planning has broken new ground.